 3) Click Printer, and then click Run the troubleshooter

 HP Print and Scan Doctor is a free tool that you can use to find the root cause of your printer problem.
-Follow the instructions to see how to download and run it:
+You can use the tool to troubleshoot your misbehaving HP printer.
+Follow the instructions below:

-1) Download HP Print and Scan Doctor from the HP support website.
+1) Download the HP Print and Scan Doctor from the HP support website.

 3) Run your HP Print and Scan Doctor.